-

 How to Get Back a Deactivated Phone Number Without any Hassle?

-Reasons for deactivating phone numbers depending on service providers.
-However, as per a specific company protocol, deactivation of the phone number will automatically be put into the pool of available numbers after ninety (90) days.
+Reasons for deactivating phone numbers depend on the service vendor.
+However, as per a specific company protocol, deactivation of the old phone number will automatically be put into the pool of available numbers after ninety (90) days.

 Check Your Old Phone Number Availability